OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteTableToExcel/WriteTableToExcel.md

 The `WriteTableToExcel` command reads a [Table](../../introduction#table) from an Excel file.

 * Can write to a new Excel workbook file or to an existing Excel workbook file.
-* An Excel worksheet will be overwritten if the `OutputSheetName` is the same as an existing worksheet name.
+* An Excel worksheet will be overwritten if the `OutputWorksheet` parameter value is the same as an existing worksheet name.

 ## Command Editor ##